Fio Leukert

 - Mentor for the Game Design Dept of beta 2023

-- All student projects: Ampguard, Planets of Topology, Legally Distinct Block Game In Space!, Oracle of Thorns (physical game)
+- Student projects: Ampguard, Planets of Topology, Legally Distinct Block Game In Space!, Oracle of Thorns (physical game)

 Aug 2012 - May 2019